 The Hurry Up is your nightly dose of updates from the Ohio State football recruiting trail, keeping tabs on the latest from commits and targets from around the country.

-JACK HANNAH, CLOSER
+JACK HANNA, CLOSER

 Ohio State landed a commitment on Sunday afternoon from Georgia four-star center Harry Miller, a decision that was widely anticipated but ultimately not expected until his annual mission trip to Nicaragua early next month.